 I had always believed this too, but this is not what research shows.

-One last anecdotal piece of evidence is that the people of the Mediterranean have been cooking with olive oil for thousands of years and are some of the healthiest people on earth.
+One last anecdotal piece of evidence is that the people of the Mediterranean have been cooking with olive oil for thousands of years and are some of the healthiest people on Earth.

 The benefits of olive oil are mainly due to its polyphenols, compounds with potent antioxidant properties.

-When buying olive oil, quality matters.
+But when buying olive oil, quality matters.
 A lot.

 Buy only extra virgin olive oil, and do your homework before choosing a brand.